Africana Studies (2018 - 2020)

 The Africana studies major requires nine 4-point courses (36 points) completed with a grade of C or better.

 Two introductory courses—may be taken in either order:

 - Social and Cultural Analysis 101 (SCA-UA 101)

-- Approaches to Africana Studies (SCA-UA 102) or one of the following CORE if taught by SCA faculty: Cultures and Contexts: Africa (CORE-UA 505) or Cultures and Contexts: The African Diaspora (CORE-UA 532) or Cultures and Contexts: The Black Atlantic (CORE-UA 534)
+- Approaches to Africana Studies (SCA-UA 102), or one of the following CORE-UA if taught by SCA faculty: Cultures and Contexts: Africa (CORE-UA 505) or Cultures and Contexts: The African Diaspora (CORE-UA 532) or Cultures and Contexts: The Black Atlantic (CORE-UA 534)

 Six elective courses:

-- SCA Theory & Practice: The Internship Program (SCA-UA 42) is no longer required but highly recommended and can count as an elective; one Africana language course can count as an elective if taught by SCA faculty.
+- SCA Theory and Practice: The Internship Program (SCA-UA 42) is no longer required, but is highly recommended and can count as an elective; one African language course can count as an elective if taught by SCA faculty.

 One research course: